-One way to put you on the path to retiring early is to figure out how all of your accumulated assets can produce some type of long-term residual/perpetual income.
+One way to put yourself on the path to early retirement is to figure out how all of your accumulated assets can produce some long-term residual/perpetual income.
 RIDD refers to Rent, Interest, Dividends, and Distributions:

-As a general rule, older retirees should plan on a 5% withdrawal rate, but younger retirees in their 50s should plan on only withdrawing about 4 percent per year.
+As a general rule, older retirees should plan on a 5% withdrawal rate, but younger retirees in their 50s should plan on only withdrawing about 4% per year.
 For example, if you have $1,000,000 in your investments, you will be able to withdraw $40,000 a year in gross income at a 4% withdrawal rate.
 Add this $40,000 to the stream of income from the rental properties, and you’ll be on your way to a nice yearly income without even stepping into an office.

 To increase the income coming through your door, even more, you might consider some part-time work.
 If you’re trying to retire at 50, then you are still young and active.
 Consider taking a part-time position somewhere doing what you love or work in a consulting capacity.
 By having part-time work, not only will you be making extra money, but it will allow you to withdraw less from your nest egg.

 No More Mortgage